kylebarron/keplergl_cli/README.md

   Interactively view geospatial data using kepler.gl

 Options:
-  --reproject     Attempt to reproject source data to WGS84 (EPSG 4326).
-Data
+  --api_key TEXT  Mapbox API Key.
+Must be provided on the command line or
-                  must be in WGS84 to be visualized correctly.
-This will only work if the source files include metadata on their projection  [default: False] --api_key TEXT  Mapbox API Key.
-Must be provided on the command line or exist in the MAPBOX_API_KEY environment variable.
+                  exist in the MAPBOX_API_KEY environment variable.
   --style TEXT    Mapbox style.
 Accepted values are: streets, outdoors, light,